bisnuray/SlideShareDownloader/README.md

 </p>

 <p align="center">
-  <em>SlideShareDownloader Downloader is Python Script capable of downloading SlideShare documents as PDF files using cookies from a premium account.</em>
+  <em>SlideShare Downloader is a Python Script capable of downloading SlideShare documents as PDF files using cookies from a premium account.</em>
 </p>

 ## Features